Pitts has left a legacy, and with her death, left a hole in Vicksburg's heart - The Vicksburg Post

 Hester Pitts spent her life serving God.

-She was a member at First Baptist Church in Vicksburg and dedicated to their medical/dental clinic that serves the community.
+She was a member at First Baptist Church Vicksburg and dedicated to their medical/dental clinic that serves the community.
 Pitts also traveled the globe on mission trips ministering to those who were in need of a helping hand.

 Pitts died Tuesday at the age of 78, just two days before her birthday.

-“My wife summed it up best,” Dr. Dan Edney said, “when she said, ‘I can’t imagine a world without Hester.’
+“My wife summed it up best,” Dr. Dan Edney said.
+“When she said, ‘I can’t imagine a world without Hester.’
 She truly is irreplaceable.”

-Edney, with Medical Associates of Vicksburg, worked closely with Pitts in their service to First Baptist Church of Vicksburg’s Medical/Dental Clinic and in medical mission trips throughout the world.
+Edney, with Medical Associates of Vicksburg, worked closely with Pitts in their service to First Baptist Church’s Medical/Dental Clinic and in medical mission trips throughout the world.

 “We worked shoulder to shoulder all over the world and I came to find out very early her priorities were fixed and unwavering and what drove her was her love for her Savior Jesus Christ and she was willing to do whatever he asked her to do,” Edney said.